 Positive reinforcement was introduced by B. F. Skinner in relation to the theory of operant conditioning.
 It is a form of learning whereby the contingency between a specific behavior and a desirable consequence help increase the likelihood of the behavior recurring.

-However, there is much more to positive reinforcement that will be explored in this article.
-Please read on to learn a little more about this interesting positive education topic.
+However, there is much more to positive reinforcement, as will be explored in this article.

 - What is Positive Reinforcement in Teaching and Education?

 - Why is Using it in the Classroom Important?

 - 5 Examples of Positive Reinforcement in the Classroom

 - The Research on Positive Reinforcement in Education